Next-gen batteries are finally shipping — quietly

 Inside the humanoid robotics boom that nobody saw coming

-Two years ago humanoids were a meme.
+Two years ago, humanoid robots were a meme.
 In 2026 they're a category — and the founders shipping them are getting term sheets in days.

 Edge compute is becoming the most boring — and most profitable — story in tech